Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

+- Temporary Work (Skilled) visa (subclass 457).
 This visa is designed for skilled workers who are sponsored or nominated by a business to work in Australia for a temporary period of time.
-It is available for up to four years, and the occupation the migrant is to fill must be on the prevailing Consolidated Skilled Occupations List.
-(SOL)
+It’s available for up to four years, and the occupation the migrant is to fill must be on the prevailing Consolidated Skilled Occupations List (SOL).

-This permanent visa requires migrants to be nominated by an employer and meet certain English language skill and skills assessment requirements, as pertains to whichever stream they are applying for.
+- Employer Nomination Scheme visa (subclass 186).
+This is a permanent visa that requires migrants to be nominated by an employer and to meet certain English language skill and skills assessment requirements.

+- Regional Sponsored Migration Scheme visa (subclass 187).
 This permanent visa requires you to be nominated for a position by an employer from regional Australia to work in regional Australia.
-It consists of three stream (as outlined above).
-For the Direct Entry stream, overseas-qualified trade workers will need to have their skills assessed by Trades Recognition Australia.
-The occupation must be an ANZSCO skill level 1-3.

-This permanent visa is available to those applicants who have been nominated by a state or territory government.
-This visa is points tested and the nominated occupation must be on the Consolidated Sponsored Occupation List.
+- Skilled Nominated visa (subclass 190).
+This is a permanent visa available for applicants who have been nominated by a state or territory government.
+It is points tested, and the nominated occupation must be listed on the Consolidated Sponsored Occupation List.

-If you’re aged between 18 and 31 and want to holiday and work in Australia for up to a year, this is the visa for you.
-You are able to work for up to six months with each employer, study for up to four months, and leave and re-enter Australia as many times as you like while the visa is valid.
+- Working Holiday visa (subclass 417).
+If you’re between 18 and 31 years old and want to vacation and work in Australia for up to a year, this visa will cover you for that period.
+You are able to work for up to six months with each employer, study for up to four months and leave and re-enter Australia as many times as you like while the visa is valid.
 Note that this visa is only available to citizens of eligible countries.

-Student visas are available for the Higher Education Sector (subclass 573), the Postgraduate Research Sector (subclass 574), the Vocational Education and Training Sector (subclass 572) and the English Language Course Sector (subclass 570).
-If you are successful in obtaining a student visa, you can study and work (with restriction) in Australia.
+- Student visas.
+Student visas allow you to study and work in Australia.
+They are available for the Higher Education Sector (subclass 573), the Postgraduate Research Sector (subclass 574), the Vocational Education and Training Sector (subclass 572) and the English Language Course Sector (subclass 570).

 Where to look for work in Australia

-If you’re planning on moving to Australia or if you’ve already arrived, there is no shortage of options when it comes to looking for work.
-A good place to start searching is through online job search websites such as seek.com.au, mycareer.com.au and careerone.com.au.
+If you’re planning on moving to Australia or have recently arrived, there are plenty of options when it comes to looking for work.
+A good place to start is online job search websites such as seek.com.au, mycareer.com.au and careerone.com.au.
 These sites list tens of thousands of jobs across all employment sectors.

-Of course, you might want to seek out the services of a respected recruitment agency to help you in your job search.
-These agencies can help match you with a suitable job for your training and qualifications and seek out prospective employers for you.
+You can also visit a respected recruitment agency to help in your job search.
+Agencies can help match you to a suitable job for your training and qualifications and will seek out prospective employers.

-Students looking for work experience or temporary work can look on university job boards or community notice boards to find work.
+Students looking for work experience or temporary work can check university job boards or community noticeboards.
 You can also find listings on a number of websites that might not be specifically jobs-based, such as gumtree.com.au.

-Finally, you can also seek job-hunting assistance from a registered migration agent.
-As well as helping you apply for your visa, migration agents can help you understand the ins and outs of finding work on certain visas within Australia.
+Another option is to ask a registered migration agent for assistance with job hunting.
+As well as helping you apply for your visa, migration agents can assist you in understanding the ins and outs of finding work on certain visas within Australia.

 Many new migrants to Australia possess a range of qualifications and skills that they’ve gained in their home country.
-However, as a general rule, many Australian employers will value local experience above overseas experience.
-As a result, you’ll need to ascertain whether or not those qualifications will be recognised in Australia.
+However, Australian employers often value local experience above overseas experience, so you will need to find out whether or not your qualifications are recognized in Australia.

-The National Office of Overseas Skills Recognition (NOOSR) can assess your overseas qualifications in terms of how they fit into the Australian Qualifications Framework.
-This service is offered at a fee.
+- The National Office of Overseas Skills Recognition (NOOSR), which can assess your overseas qualifications in terms of how they fit into the Australian Qualifications Framework.
+This service is offered for a fee.

-If your overseas degree is not equivalent to an Australian qualification, you may be able to seek employment in your chosen occupation but at a lower entry level.
-However, remember that certain occupations in Australia, such as those in the healthcare sector, require you to pass examinations first.
+If your overseas degree is not equivalent to a similar degree in Australia, you may be able to seek employment in your chosen occupation but at a lower entry level.
+However, certain occupations, such as those in the healthcare sector, require you to pass examinations first.

-If your qualifications aren’t recognised, or if there are gaps in the knowledge you’ve acquired overseas, you might like to seek further study to fill these gaps and obtain relevant qualifications to meet Australian standards.
-Referred to as ‘gap training’ or ‘up-skilling’, this training can be undertaken at relevant universities or higher education institutions.
+If your qualifications aren’t recognized, or if there are gaps in the knowledge you’ve acquired overseas, you can seek further study to fill the gaps and meet Australian standards.
+Referred to as gap training or up-skilling, this training can be undertaken at the relevant university or higher education institution.

 What you legally need to work in Australia